 3) Body Wave

 Body wave perms leave you with loose beachy waves that fall naturally.
-They are ideal for straight hair as they add more volume.
-These can add a natural bounce to flat and dull hair.
-The waves fall neatly without any fly aways.
+They are ideal for straight hair as they provide a volumizing effect.
+They can add a natural bounce to flat and dull hair.
+The loose waves fall neatly without any fly aways.

 Avoid heat styling tools as they can change the shape of the waves.
 A body wave perm can last as long as 2 to 3 months with the right care.